GravityKit/GravityView/readme.txt

 = 1.7.4 =
 * Fixed: When editing an entry in the frontend it gets unapproved.
+* Fixed: Conflicts between the Advanced Filter extension and the single entry view (if using ANY mode)
 * Fixed: Sorting by full name.
 Now sorts by first name by default.
     * Added `gravityview/sorting/full-name` filter to sort by last name ([see how](https://gist.github.com/zackkatz/cd42bee4f361f422824e))
 * Added: `gravityview_disable_change_entry_creator` filter to disable the Change Entry Creator functionality